jaximus808/project_task_bot/ReadME.md

 ### Set Output Channel (WIP)

-Set the channel for the bot to output sprint messages and other logs
+Set the channel for the bot to output sprint messages and other logs to the current id

 ```
- !project set output_chan [channel #id]
+ !project set output
 ```

 ### Toggle Sprints (WIP)